How to Split Text to Columns in Google Sheets (with Examples)

 Note:

-• When you use the ‘Split Text to Column’, it overwrites the original data set.
-If you want to keep the original dataset intact, create a copy of the data set and use Split Text to Column on that data set.
+• When you use the “Split text to column” option, it overwrites the original data set.
+If you want to keep the original dataset intact, copy the data set and use the “Split text to column” option on that data set.

-Example 2 – Split the Email id into Username and Domain Name
+Example 2 – Split the Email ID into Username and Domain Name

 Suppose you have a dataset with emails as shown below: